RISEGp/unXpec/README.md

 We provide a new docker image chenlumiao/unxpecspec:01.
 We don’t provide a shell script to create a docker container, you can mount a directory on our docker image to run your spec2017 benchmarks.

-In the new docker containe
+In the new docker container

 ```shell
 cd /home/gem5